Meningococcal disease: Sumeyra’s story

 |Nimenrix (from 12 months onwards)||Quadrivalent tetanus toxoid conjugate|

-Menactra is approved for use in children from 2 years of age.
+Menactra is approved for use in children from 9 months13 of age.
 PI states upper age limit is 55 years of age.
 The ATAGI recommends instead that this vaccine can be given to persons > 55 years of age.

 Nimenrix is indicated for active immunisation of individuals from the age of 12 months.
-PI states upper age limit is 55 years of age.
+ATAGI recommends that it can be given to children as young as 6 weeks.13 PI states upper age limit is 55 years of age.
 The ATAGI recommends instead that this vaccine can be given to persons > 55 years of age.

 ACT: Students in Year 10 with catch up for 16-19 year olds